mbaumer/us_hep_funding/docs/_states/VA.md

 [VA-01](#VA-01)  [VA-02](#VA-02)  [VA-03](#VA-03)  [VA-04](#VA-04)  [VA-05](#VA-05)  [VA-06](#VA-06)  [VA-07](#VA-07)  [VA-08](#VA-08)  [VA-09](#VA-09)  [VA-10](#VA-10)  [VA-11](#VA-11)

 # VA -- Sen. Timothy Kaine (D) and  Sen. Mark Warner (D)
+## Committees
+Timothy Kaine is not on any of our key committees

+Mark Warner is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: